 Expungement in Maryland is the legal process that allows someone to remove certain criminal records from public view.
-Many people don’t realize how much their record can impact everyday life, long after serving time or paying fines.
-Having a clean record makes it easier for defendants to move on and rebuild their lives and reputations.
+Many people don’t realize how much a criminal record can impact everyday life long after serving time or paying fines.
+Having a clean record can make it easier to move on, rebuild your reputation, and pursue new opportunities.

-If you have a criminal record, it’s always a good idea to learn more about expungement and what steps you need to take to make this happen for you.
+If you have a criminal record, it is always a good idea to learn more about expungement and the steps you may need to take to determine whether you qualify.

 Cases Eligible for Immediate Expungement